CherryKeyslam/WebDrawExt/README.md

 - Draw on the webpage by holding down left/right click!

 - Pick a colour from the 10 boxes or the wide box below for a custom colour.
-(Default is red.)
+(Default is black.)

 - Change the slider to format the thickness of the line.